-A Policy sub-committee meet regularly as a strategic requirement for the next 1-3 years.
-The committee's aim is to review and standardise all policies required by the Trust.
+A Policy sub committee meet regularly to review and standardise all policies required by the Trust.

 Local Advisory Boards (LABs) have been established for each Academy within the Trust.
 LABs have tailored delegated responsibility for the monitoring of Teaching and Learning including key roles focussing on vulnerable groups and safeguarding.
 The Trust Board retains formal accountability for their operation and the strategic management and the policies of the Trust as a whole.
 Chairs forums are held during the year to make enable the Trust Board and the Chairs of each LAB to review plans and exchanges views and ideas on the running of the Trust.